robotcopper/robotcopper.github.io/HARP/README.md

 </div>

 <br>
-To learn more about the **HARP1 and HARP2 project**, feel free to explore the following article.
+To learn more about the <span style="font-family: 'IgnisEtGlaciesSharp'!important;font-weight: bold;">HARP1</span> and <span style="font-family: 'IgnisEtGlaciesSharp'!important;font-weight: bold;">HARP2</span> robots, feel free to explore the following article.